top of page

 John Oliver, Chair

 John Oliver joined the Board in December 2020.
-He is a Senior Assistant Branch Manager at Cambridge Savings Bank, and originally met the Arlington Center for the Arts as their Personal Banker.
+He is Branch Manager at Cambridge Savings Bank, and originally met the Arlington Center for the Arts as their Personal Banker.
 John graduated with a B.A. in English Literature and a Certificate in Religious Studies from the University of Massachusetts, Amherst in 2013.
 He is the President and Co-Founder of The BeatHeart Foundation, a small Non-Profit based in Reading, MA, whose mission is to celebrate local art and music while promoting addiction awareness and recovery.
 John is also an amateur drummer.

-Julie Brown Neu, Treasurer
+Julie Brown Neu, Board Co-Chair

 Julie Neu joined the Board in December 2020.
 She is a quilt and fiber artist whose work has been included in several recent ACA group shows and in the “Disarming: Memorial Quilts for Mass Shooting Victims” exhibit in 2019.
 She is also a digital strategist for Baker Library at Harvard Business School.
 Julie holds a BA in Middle Eastern Studies from the University of Virginia and a Masters of Theological Studies from Harvard Divinity School.
 She and her family have lived in Arlington for more than a decade.

-Karen Brown
+Kacie Brown

 Bio coming soon!